 I’d be delighted if you followed my blog.
 Also, check out my quilting books and quilting supplies.
-I offer a small curated collection of fine South African crafts and collectibles that I bring back from my tours – see them at the links on this site.
+I offer a small curated collection of fine South African crafts and collectibles that I bring back from – see them at the links on this site.
 Contact me if you want to order something special from South Africa, in my role as art consultant I facilitate requests and commissions.

 A little about African Threads:

 I ran African Threads from 2006 to 2013 as a fair-trade, socially conscious import business.
 I was inspired after hearing Stephen Lewis talk about the plight of Grandmothers in Africa.
 I felt the best way to help was to start importing and marketing textiles to generate economic flow to women artisans in South Africa.
 For 7 years I built strong relationships with 9 women’s craft and sewing collectives in South Africa.
 I visited them and marketed their glorious textile hangings, bead jewellery and woven baskets.
 During that time I donated a portion of the profits form sales to the Stephen Lewis Foundation and managed to donate close to $13,000.
 The embroidery collectives are all still going strong and have built diverse markets for their work.